lollipopman/bash-ini-builtin-blog-post/README.md

 Otherwise, we use Bash's `find_variable` function to retrieve our existing variable.
 Once we have our variable, Bash provides functions to alter a variable's value.
-Here we use `bind_assoc_variable` to populate an entry in our associative array with the name and value from the ini parser.
+Here we use `bind_assoc_variable` to populate an entry in our associative array with the name and value from the INI parser.

 ### Building & Testing

-We put together a little `Makefile` to build and test our builtin:
+We put together a little `Makefile` to build and test our builtins:

 ``` make
 CC:=gcc